These matcha shorbread cookies are inspired by a popular type of French cookie called sablés diamant.

 These “diamond cookies” are classic butter cookies that you form using my favorite technique, referred to in English as slice-and-bake, in which you shape the dough into a log and slice it into simple rounds.
-I remember being surprised to see this method taught as part of the official culinary repertoire, because I’ve always thought of it as a home-style shortcut (as opposed to spreading the dough and cutting it into shapes with a cookie cutter), and not one that’s particularly widespread in French households, either.
+I’ve always thought of it as a home-style shortcut (as opposed to spreading the dough and cutting it into shapes with a cookie cutter), but it is in fact part of the traditional French culinary repertoire.

 You will roll the log of dough in sugar before slicing, so that the edges of the finished cookies are prettily dotted with sugar crystals that sparkle like a hundred diamonds if you are blessed with a fervent imagination.